awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 This control checks whether ACM certificates in your account are marked for expiration within 30 days\.
 It checks both imported certificates and certificates provided by AWS Certificate Manager\.

-Certificates provided by ACM are automatically renewed\.
-If you're using certificates provided by ACM, you do not need to rotate SSL/TLS certificates\.
-ACM manages certificate renewals for you\.

-ACM does not automatically renew certificates that you import\.
+ACM can automatically renew certificates that use DNS validation\.
+For certificates that use email validation, you must respond to a domain validation email\.
+ACM also does not automatically renew certificates that you import\.
 You must renew imported certificates manually\.

-For more information, see [Managed renewal](https://docs.aws.amazon.com/acm/latest/userguide/managed-renewal.html) in the *AWS Certificate Manager User Guide*\.
+For more information about managed renewal for ACM certificates, see [Managed renewal for ACM certificates](https://docs.aws.amazon.com/acm/latest/userguide/managed-renewal.html) in the *AWS Certificate Manager User Guide*\.

 **Note**
 This control is not supported in the following Regions\.